Have you seen our exciting new library? Click below to see some photos!

 Writing and Spelling

 At Gade Valley Primary School, we strive for our pupils to enjoy writing and to be proud of their written skills.
 We want every child to leave our school at the end of KS2 with the skills of an excellent writer, including the ability to write with fluency and style.
-Here at Gade Valley, the children develop their writing skills by exploring a range of different genres.
-We encourage cross-curricular links with topic work to help create purposeful learning opportunities and emphasise the importance of high-quality writing not only in English lessons but also in subjects across the curriculum.
+Here at Gade Valley, the pupils develop their writing skills by exploring a range of different genres.
+We encourage cross-curricular links to help create purposeful learning opportunities and emphasise the importance of high-quality writing not only in English lessons but also in subjects across the curriculum.

 Our Reading Environment: